safu-van/spacex-clone-responsive/README.md

-This is the clone responsive website of spaceX which i had build while learning bootstrap.
+This is the responsive website clone of SpaceX that I built while learning Bootstrap.